NASA-JSC-Robotics/clr_ws/src/clr_sim_demos/clr_behavior_pick_and_place_demo/README.md

 This package contains an example of the CLR robot picking up and placing a cargo transfer bag from its spawned location to the top of the bench.

-The purpose of this package is demonstration capability using behavior trees and the `drt_behaviors` package.
+The purpose of this package is demonstrations of capabilities using behavior trees and the `drt_behaviors` package.

 For an introduction to behavior tree and their utilization, as well as the core packages that we build off, please refer to https://www.behaviortree.dev/.